Common questions about

 Supported Devices & SDKs

-SDK-based (on-device): Apple Health, Samsung Health, Google Health Connect.
+SDK-based (on-device): Apple HealthKit, Samsung Health, Google Health Connect.

 Four SDKs covering all major platforms:

-- iOS SDK (Swift, native)
+- iOS SDK (Swift) for Apple HealthKit

-- Flutter SDK (cross-platform)
+- Flutter SDK (Dart) cross-platform wrapper

-- React Native SDK (shipped in v0.4)
+- React Native SDK (TypeScript) cross-platform wrapper

+Choose the one that matches your stack.
 All handle Apple Health and Google Health Connect through a single integration.
-Choose the one that matches your stack.

 Apple Health uses HealthKit, which requires on-device SDK access (not a cloud API like Garmin or Whoop).
 Open Wearables wraps the Apple Health API through the Flutter, React Native, or native iOS SDK so you don't need to build HealthKit integration yourself.